The Bitter Taste of a Broken Promise

 I decided to spend a few minutes observing him from afar before letting him know I had arrived.
 He was like a magnet, like what the homeland is to those who have been forced into exile, like the family one wrongly thought one could live without.
 I looked at him while he smoked, taking one puff after another.
 I had had mixed feelings about our rendezvous.
 With every step I had taken to get to where I was, I had felt tempted to turn around.
 And suddenly, I had arrived, at the Souq El Hamediya café, the agreed place, where he was already waiting for me.
 He looked up, saw me and chuckled.
 He had cleaned up well enough to let the handsome show through.
 On this occasion, he seemed to have gone the extra mile to impress, attire-wise, at least.
 And he certainly had achieved his goal.
 I immediately lamented having missed out on giving birth to that jolly man’s children.

-He stood up to greet me and pressed a kiss on the palm of my hands, as ...Read more
+He stood up to greet me and pressed a kiss on the palm of my ...Read more

 The Martyrs’ Wall